 Writer, communicator, marketer, entrepreneur, retailer, cheerleader, doer

-Knowledgable in all forms of Social Media Management, financial planning, marketing plans, budget development, blogging, event planning, project coordination, email blasts.
+Knowledgable in Social Media Management, financial planning, marketing plans, budget development, blogging, event planning, project coordination, email blasts.
 Conceptualize and orchestrate marketing campaigns that effectively reinforce and build brand images.

 Coaching, motivating, mentoring and managing staff.
-Public presentation and speaking.
+Strong writing skills.
 High-energy and effective teacher.
 Easily establishes successful relationships with vendors and suppliers.
 Super-power skill of remembering peoples' names and their purchase histories.

 Highly organized and detailed-oriented.
 Positive, think outside the box, motivator, small-town and nature enthusiast.
 Great eye for interior and retail design and style.
 Clean freak, music lover, flora and fauna fan, foodie.
 Unafraid of digital tools and exclamation points.